 Please email us at trips@or call us at (646) 961-4857 with any questions about the itinerary, logistics, and payment.

 Arrival & Welcome

-- Arrive in Mexico City and check into our boutique bed and breakfast, located in the heart of the city, facing Alameda Park.
+- Arrive in Mexico City and check into our group’s hotel.
 We encourage you to plan your arrival earlier in the day to give yourself some time to relax, settle in, and wander around the neighborhood.

 The Many Layers of Mexico City

 - After breakfast at our hotel, we'll be spending the day in downtown’s Centro Histórico, exploring our trip's themes through food, history, and culture.
 Today will be a crash course in the history of Mexico City, with visits to the “obscure side” of major monuments and to sites that are hidden from view.

 - We'll visit Templo Mayor, a pyramid built in the 1400s and the former site of human sacrifices.
 We'll explore the colonial city, built over the ruins of the Aztec city of Tenochtitlan using the same lava-stones from the Aztec temples.

 - For lunch, we'll be dropping by a family-run Oaxacan grocery/restaurant in the heart of one of the city’s oldest commercial districts, Barrio de la Merced.
 Once home to large communities of newly arrived Jewish and Lebanese merchants, the area is also the birthplace of the famous Carlos Slim, an immigrant who went on to become Mexico’s wealthiest man.